Skip Navigation

 By Plane

-• Hongqiao International Airport (SHA) is located 20 minutes west of the city making it very easy to get to by taxi and the cost is usually between 30 to 40 rmb.
+• Shanghai Hongqiao International Airport (SHA) is located 20 minutes west of the city making it very easy to get to by taxi and the cost is usually between RMB30 and 40.
 There are also several reasonably priced buses that go to and from the airport from many different areas of the city including the North Train Station, South Train station and Jing'an Temple.
 Be warned that late at night the taxi line can be quite long.
+The Hongqiao Airport is now connected to the city's metro network.
+A stop on Line 2 was opened at the new Terminal 2 of the airport on March 16, 2010.
+In October 2010, Shanghai Metro Line 10 will connect to the airport as well, with stations at both Terminal 1 and Terminal 2.
+Hongqiao Airport mostly has domestic flights, with international destinations being Tokyo , Taipei and Seoul.

-• Pudong International Airport (PVG) is located about an hour away south and west of the city and making the taxi ride cost around 200 rmb.
-Although if you take the Maglev the trip can be shorter the downside is the Maglev is at the last subway stop on the green line making for a long subway journey into the city center.
+• Shanghai Pudong International Airport is located about an hour away south and west of the city and making the taxi ride cost around RMB200.
+Although if you take the Maglev the trip can be shorter though the downside is the Maglev is at the last subway stop on the green line making for an additional long subway journey into the city centre.
 There are also several reasonably priced buses that go back and forth from several stops in the city including the North Train Station, South Train Station and Jing'an Temple.
+The metro (Line 2) to Pudong airport operates until about 10pm, however you need to change trains about 15 mins before the end of the line.
+Some of the main destinations include Moscow, London, Istanbul, Paris, Delhi, Toronto, Sydney, Bangkok, Chicago, Hong Kong, Beijing, Vancouver, New York City, Melbourne, Los Angeles, Taipei, Manila, Dubai, Kuala Lumpur, Singapore, Amsterdam, Brussels, Frankfurt, Jakarta and Hanoi.

 By Train